potatoxz14/Tbouncer/README.md

 ### `mutation`

 - Contains the logic responsible for modifying system call return values.
-- This directory enables the systematic testing of applications by introducing controlled anomalies in system call responses.

 ### `syscall_monitor`

 - Implements system call capture and monitoring using eBPF.
-- This functionality is critical for observing and analyzing system call chains during the experiments.

 ##